Jury tampering

 Jury tampering is the crime of unduly attempting to influence the composition or decisions of a jury during the course of a trial.
 The means by which this crime could be perpetrated can include attempting to discredit potential jurors to ensure they will not be selected for duty.
 Once selected, jurors could be bribed or intimidated to act in a certain manner on duty.
 It could also involve making unauthorized contact with them for the purpose of introducing prohibited outside information and then arguing for a mistrial.
 In the United States, people have also been charged with jury tampering for handing out pamphlets and flyers indicating that jurors have certain rights and obligations, including an obligation to vote their conscience notwithstanding the instructions they are given by the judge.

-Republic of Ireland
+Ireland

-In the Republic of Ireland, the Special Criminal Court is a three-judge, juryless court which tries cases based on a majority vote.
+In Ireland, the Special Criminal Court is a three-judge, juryless court which tries cases based on a majority vote.
 Use of the Special Criminal Court is restricted to cases where "ordinary courts are inadequate to secure the effective administration of justice", and is allowed for by the Constitution of Ireland.

 While the power was initially created to prevent court cases being subverted by juries sympathetic to the defendant, the Special Criminal Court was established in 1972 to handle paramilitary cases resulting from the Troubles, when the risk of jury intimidation was high and there had also been a series of light sentences and acquittals by judges and juries sympathetic to the defendants.
 It has since been used to try cases of high-profile gang leaders and other high-risk non-terrorism cases where normal juries risk intimidation or revenge.